darrarski/darrarski/2021/04/Thoughts-on-SwiftUI-navigation/README.md

 It does not require modifying state or reducers showcased in the "Basic implementation" section.
 It allows for programmatic navigation - both presenting and dismissing screens is possible by simple state mutations inside the reducer.
 Because we use the last non-`nil` state value when dismissing, there is no glitch.
 It also works when using `StackNavigationViewStyle` without an issue.

+**Update 10.04.2021:** Thanks to [the feedback I received from Thomas Visser](https://github.com/darrarski/darrarski/discussions/3#discussioncomment-591390) I managed to refactor the above `NavigationLink` code.
+It's now a bit simpler and does not require storing the last non-`nil` value in a `@State` property.
+You can check out how does it look now in the [example project's repository](https://github.com/darrarski/tca-swiftui-navigation-demo/blob/639ea1ff82742b314b99758c10545fe6daefadea/Demo/Sources/Utils/NavigationLink%2BStore.swift).

 ## Dismissing screen and canceling its side effects

 As soon as we start adding more logic to the reducers, including long-running effects, we will discover that there is no easy way to cancel them when the screen is dismissed.
 We just naively set the state of the presented view to `nil` to dismiss it.
 If side effects are running, an action can be dispatched when the state is already `nil`.